 The most outstanding Nottinghamshire batsman of his day, Reginald Thomas Simpson was born in Sherwood Rise on 27 February 1920.

-His early cricket was a Mountford House School, and from there he went to Nottingham High School, gaining a place in the 1st XI at the age of 13.
-A successful record in school cricket led to him playing in Notts Club & Ground matches at the age of 15, and the first season after leaving school he topped the batting averages in Notts and Derby Border League.
+His early cricket was at Mountford House School and from there he went to Nottingham High School, gaining a place in the 1st XI at the age of 13.
+A successful record in school cricket led to him playing in Notts Club & Ground matches at the age of 15; in the first season after leaving school he topped the batting averages in Notts and Derby Border League.

-His Notts debut came at Trent Bridge in July 1940 v R.A.F when he hit 65 out of the Notts total of 114.
-At this time he was with the Nottingham City Police Force, but then joined the R.A.F and an overseas posting limited his county cricket – the Notts games were only one day affairs, with the occasional two day bank holiday fixture.
+His Notts first team debut came in a war-time fixture at Trent Bridge in July 1940 v RAF when he hit 65 out of the Notts total of 114.
+At this time he was with the Nottingham City Police Force but then joined the RAF and an overseas posting limited his county cricket – the Notts games were only one day affairs, with the occasional two day bank holiday fixture.

 The autumn of 1944 found him in India, and in between his flying duties he played a handful of First-Class matches, making his debut for Sind province in the Ranji Trophy.